 - 1. Sanction to the offender. - a.
 Whenever a player or goalkeeper commits a foul classified as serious, the main referees will show them a blue card, they will be temporarily suspended from the game for a period of two (2) minutes. - b.
-If the infraction is committed by the head coach, the main referees must show them a blue card, but they will not temporarily be suspended. - c.
-If the offender is any other representative of the team, the main referees must show them a red card, expelling them from the match and forcing them to leave the substitutes' bench. - d.
-Whenever a card is shown to the coach or any other representative of the team, they must remove a player from the rink without that player being temporarily suspended. - e.
-When a player, goalkeeper or head coach accumulates three (3) blue cards, the main referees will have to show them a red card, expelling them from the match and forcing them to leave the substitutes' benches. - f.
-Players who have been shown a blue card will occupy one of the chairs placed between the substitutes' bench and the official game table, not being able to leave it at any time until the expiration of the suspension time, including timeouts and / or other stoppages of the match.
-This player will not be able to re-enter the rink before serving the entire time of their suspension.
-When a player's temporary suspension time expires, they will be immediately notified and allowed to return to their team's substitute bench. - g.
+If the infraction is committed by a technical representative the main referees must show them a red card expelling them from the match and forcing them to leave the substitutes bench and must remain in the dressing room. - c.
+Whenever a red card is shown to a technical representative of the team, there will be no other sanctions to the team. - d.
+When a player or goalkeeper accumulates three (3) blue cards, the main referees will have to show them a red card, expelling them from the match and forcing them to leave the substitutes' benches and must remain in the dressing room.
+In this case of a red card by accumulation of three blue cards, the red card implies only the exclusion of the match, without any other disciplinary consequences for future matches, not needing a referee's report. - e.
+Players who have been shown a blue card will be seated at the team's substitutes bench, not being able to leave it at any time until the expiration of the suspension time.- This player will not be able to re-enter the rink before serving the entire time of their suspension.
+When a player's temporary suspension time expires, they will be immediately notified. - f.
 When a player or other representative of a team does not follow the orders of the referees, refusing to leave the bench of their team, the main referees must request police intervention to ensure that their decisions are complied with. - 2.
-Sanction to the offender's team.
+Sanction to the offender's team. - a.

-- a.
 It is sanctioned with a period in inferiority for each card that is shown to a member. - b.
-If the foul is committed with the match in play, the game restarts with a direct free hit if it has occurred outside the penalty area of the offending team, or a penalty if committed within that area.
+If the foul is committed with the match in play, the game restarts with an indirect free hit if it has occurred outside the penalty area of the offending team or a penalty if committed within that area.
+If the foul is committed when there is a situation of an eminent goal, with the offended player going isolated in the direction of the goal, the game restarts with a direct free hit.